emusenule/alx-system_engineering-devops/0x02-shell_redirections/README.md

 	The file iacta will be in the working directory 7-file
 	This will create a file named exactly \*\\'"Best School"\'\\*$\?\*\*\*\*\*:) containing the text Best School ending by a new line.
+8-cwd_state
+	The command will writes into the file ls_cwd_content the result of the command ls -la